Can a simple blood test help rheumatoid arthritis patients get the right drug?

 Summary

-This study looked at whether measuring drug levels and anti-drug antibodies in the blood of people with rheumatoid arthritis can help doctors make better treatment decisions.
-52 adults starting adalimumab or certolizumab were randomly assigned to have their test results shared with their doctor or to receive standard care.
-The goal was to see if this approach is feasible and to plan a larger trial.
+This study looked at whether measuring drug levels and anti-drug antibodies in the blood of rheumatoid arthritis patients can help doctors make better treatment decisions.
+52 patients starting adalimumab or certolizumab were randomly assigned to have their test results shared with their doctor or to receive standard care.
+The goal was to see if this approach is feasible for a larger trial, not yet to prove it improves outcomes.

 Get updates